hubnedav/PrintABrick/README.md

 ##### Setup database
 1. Set application parameters in *.env.local* file
 2. Generate an empty database by running command (if it does not yet exist) `$ bin/console doctrine:database:create`
-3. Create database tables/schema by running command`$ bin/console doctrine:schema:create`
-4. Load database fixtures `$ bin/console doctrine:fixtures:load`
+4. Load database migrations `$ bin/console doctrine:migrations:migrate`

 ##### Load data
 You can load initial application data by running command `$ bin/console app:init`